qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

-The :guilabel:`DB Manager` Plugin is another tool for integrating and managing spatial database formats supported by QGIS (PostGIS, SpatiaLite, GeoPackage, Oracle Spatial, MS SQL Server, Virtual layers).
+The :guilabel:`DB Manager` Plugin is another tool for integrating and managing spatial database formats supported by QGIS (PostgreSQL, SpatiaLite, GeoPackage, Oracle Spatial, MS SQL Server, Virtual layers).
 It can be activated from the :menuselection:`Plugins --> Manage and Install Plugins...` menu.